 About 30 residents stood in the rain on Dec.
-21, holding a candlelight vigil to honor those homeless members of the Concord community who lost their lives in 2011.
+21, holding a candlelight vigil to honor those members of the Concord community who lost their lives in 2011.

-“This vigil is our way of strengthening ourselves,” she said, “and strengthening each other and reminding us that ending homeless is our responsibility … we have to fight this fight.”
+“This vigil is our way of strengthening ourselves,” she said, “and strengthening each other and reminding us that ending is our responsibility … we have to fight this fight.”

 Those who had passed on were described by friends and families as both young and old, talented, artistic, and generous.